‘You are so brave!’

 When we have lost our child, the last thing we feel is brave.

 We often have lost our sense of confidence, of womanhood, our sense of self.
-We are distraught and wish to hide away from the world.
+Feeling distraught and wishing to hide away from the world is common.
 Hide away from the confronting situation of seeing other pregnant women, of seeing mother’s with their babies, when we have empty arms and aching hearts.

 At these times, bravery is far from our mind and feels absent from our lives.